oscarliang/republic-test/README.md

+## Notes
-**Note: Due to the yahoo API sometime does not reply the results, If you see the message of " Failed loading data, please try again later".**
+Due to the yahoo API sometime does not reply the results, If you see the message of " Failed loading data, please try again later".<br>
-**Please click the refresh button to re-call the Yahoo API**
+Please click the refresh button to re-call the Yahoo API

+This apps is only for the PC apps.
+The mobile version apps will be coming soon.

 ## Available Scripts